jhu-ep-coursera/fullstack-course3-module1-zips/README.md

 			mongodb://<dbuser>:<dbpass>@<dbhost>/<dbname>
 		```

-3. Create a Database User and Password on MongoLabs
+3. Create a Database User and Password on mLab

 	* Select the `Users` Menu
 	* Select the `Add database user` button